JaxLevine/blackjack/README.md

 # Next Steps

-- Adding bankroll functionality and a beting log
+- Adding bankroll functionality and a betting log